aekari/Synthesis-Map/README.md

 ## Known Bugs

 1. It's not mobile friendly.
 At this point in time The Map is best used on a desktop but I would like for it to be mobile-friendly and responsive on any device (mobile or desktop).
-2. The images are small without an option to view them larger, besides zooming in.
+2. The images are small without an option to view them larger, besides zooming in, and there's no way to easily update the photosw/out going into the code and doing it manually.

 In future updates these issues will be fixed.